Species Name: Philodendron spiritus-sancti (PSS)

 View this post on Instagram

-As mentioned above, this article is sponsored and I owe the opportunity to grow this plant to philomania.ca who has sent me a large seedling PSS in exchange for cross promotion on this channel.
-I am thankful for the opportunity to grow it, test my theories, and bring those findings to you, while also working with a small business.
-If you’re a plant collector in Canada or the US, I encourage you to send some love their way on Instagram or other channels.
+This article is brought to you by philomania.ca who had sent me a large seedling back in November 2021.
+I am thankful for the opportunity to grow the species, test my theories, and bring those findings to you.
 If you want to see the history of my plant, I’ve started an Instagram story tracking its progress starting the day I got it – click here to see that.
-I have also included a photo timeline at the bottom of this article.
+I have also included some progress photos at the bottom of this article.
 Now back to learning about PSS…

 The species name is written “Philodendron spiritus-sancti” [source Kew.org] (which is often written incorrectly, “Philodendron Spiritus Sancti”) – take note of the lower-case name (after the capitalized genus name) which indicates a species (hybrids are written Upper Case, and cultivars or clones are written ‘Upper Case‘ with single quotes) and also note the hyphenation.